 Students enrolled in the Master in Urban Planning (MUP) program can apply for a concurrent degree at the GSD or a joint degree with certain other Harvard schools (HKS, HLS, HSPH).
 The minimum full-time residency for obtaining concurrent degrees is one academic year more than the residency requirement of the longer of the two programs.
 Current students admitted to a second program must, upon admission to the second program, contact the relevant program coordinators to work out an approved plan of study.

 Master in Landscape Architecture (MLA)

 Master in Urban Design (MAUD/MLAUD)

-For general information and policies regarding concurrent degrees, visit the Registrar's page on degrees and registration polices.
-It is recommended that students interested in a concurrent degree program schedule an appointment with your Program Coordinator for more information.
+For general information and policies regarding concurrent degrees, visit the GSD Registrar's page on degree requirements policies.
+MUP's interested in applying to a concurrent degree program should schedule a meeting with their Program Coordinator.